 Styron was brilliant, happily-married, yet still incredibly depressed.

-I have a thing for movies with climaxes that are particularly bleak (despite the frequently awkward, comedic moments).
+I have a thing for movies whose climaxes are particularly bleak (despite their often forays into awkward comedic moments).

-There’s Broadcast News, my absolute, all-time, favorite-favorite, in which none of the main characters end up together (uh, spoiler alert), or Annie Hall, the most realistic film about a relationship I’ve ever seen (and about which Molly has written).
-The latter of the two provided inspiration for the only poem I’ve written that I will unabashedly share – as opposed to tearing it up or locking it away in a diary (read: a “friends-only!!!”
-Livejournal post).
+There’s Broadcast News, my absolute, all-time, favorite-favorite, in which none of the main characters end up together (uh, spoiler alert), or Annie Hall, the most realistic film about a relationship I’ve ever seen (and about which Molly has recently written).
+The latter of the two provided inspiration for the only poem I’ve ever written that I can be somewhat proud of, as opposed to tearing it up or locking it away in a diary.

 Placing the paperbacks on the crease of her inner arm,

 Annie carries the collection across the room to fill

 noticing whose name is on the inside covers.